wladimir-computin/CC1101-ESP-Arduino/README.md

 The Texas Instruments CC1101 is a very versatile, high quality and cheap transceiver, supporting a wide range of frequencies and modulations.
 Ready-to-use CC1101 modules are as cheap as 5.00€ and at the same time significantly better than simple 433MHz receiver and transmitter modules.

-The confusing part about these CC1101s is, they are actually kind of overpowered, providing logic for sync word detection, CRC checks, packet formats and so on.
+The confusing part about these CC1101s is, they are actually kind of over powered, providing logic for sync word detection, CRC checks, packet formats and so on.
 However, it's still possible to use them as simple digital transceivers, giving them a minimum of configuration and letting the MCU (like our ESP8266/ESP32/Arduino) do all the work.
-That's especially useful, if you want to transmit or decode non-standard packet formats.
+Especially useful, if you want to transmit or decode non-standard packet formats.
 Like the vast majority of us, I suppose ;)

-This library aims to help developers using the chip without having to read the whole 105 pages [datasheet](http://www.ti.com/lit/ds/symlink/cc1101.pdf) first.
+This library aims to help developers using the CC1101 module without having to read the whole 105 pages [datasheet](http://www.ti.com/lit/ds/symlink/cc1101.pdf) first.

 ## Features
 * High level access to important features, like switching frequencies, switching between IDLE/TX/RX, sending / receiving data etc.